 Additionally, employers can use the College’s Code of Ethics and Standards of Practice in determining if conduct is unprofessional.

-The College does not regulate compliance with employer policies, and as such, an employee failing to wear an ID badge would not qualify as unprofessional conduct for the purposes of sec.
+The College does not regulate compliance with employer policies.
+For example, an employee failing to wear an ID badge or not meeting employer-specified response times would not qualify as unprofessional conduct for the purposes of sec.
 57 reporting.

 Section 57(3) of the HPA contains a definition of employment that is much broader than the traditional definition of employment.
 Under this section, employment includes “being engaged to provide professional services on a full‑time or part‑time basis as a paid or unpaid employee, consultant, contractor or volunteer”.
 Accordingly, employment under sec.
 57 does not have to involve wages, can occur in a volunteer context and includes consultants and independent contractors.